Sleeping Partner in Business: Meaning, Characteristics, Role, Advantages, Examples, and How to Become One

 How silent partners work

-A silent partnership, like other forms of partnership, typically requires a formal written agreement.
-Before entering into such an arrangement, the business must be registered as either a general partnership or a limited liability partnership (LLP), in accordance with the applicable state regulations.
+Like other business partnerships, a silent partnership usually requires a written agreement.
+Before setting one up, the business must be officially registered, either as a general partnership or a limited liability partnership (LLP), depending on state laws.

 Characteristics of a sleeping partner